 Pineapple lumps: Chocolate-covered chewy candy.
 My biggest question is how on earth they got called Pineapple Lumps as they don’t taste like pineapple!
 I am not a fan of lollies.
 It is also to be noted that the Squire does NOT agree with me regarding my opinion of pineapple lumps.

-Chocolate Fish and Jaffas: There are about as important to mention as the pineapple, I won’t describe them and shall let you discover their delights when you bite into them.
+Chocolate Fish and Jaffas: There are about as relevant to mention as the pineapple, I won’t describe them and shall let you discover their delights when you bite into them.

 Jandals: commonly known in many other countries as thongs or flip-flops.
-It is a popular footwear for many Kiwis.
+It is a famous footwear for many Kiwis.

 Suss: If someone says they’ll “suss it out,” it means that they’ll work it out.